handshake-org/libhns/INSTALL.md

 Installing Binary Packages
 ==========================

-Lots of people download binary distributions of c-ares.
-This document does not describe how to install c-ares using such a binary package.
+Lots of people download binary distributions of hns.
+This document does not describe how to install hns using such a binary package.
-This document describes how to compile, build and install c-ares from source code.
+This document describes how to compile, build and install hns from source code.

 Building from Git